Ratti’s love of art guided his life and would lead him on a path to history.

 It is no exaggeration that exhibits highlighting pieces from the Civilian Conservation Corps (CCC) Art Program are exceedingly rare and it is unfortunate that this exhibit, the story and discovery of this New Deal story and CCC art can not continue.

-Art , letters, photographs and other treasures created during the Great Depression and during his enrollment in the three “C’s” will be one of the focal points of this remarkable exhibit.
+The exhibit featured the Art , letters, photographs and other treasures created during the Great Depression and during Reima Ratti’s enrollment in the three “C’s”.
 In addition to a small statuette that inspired a brass monument.
-Calendar events will included tours, family activities and an Author Talk.
+Calendar events that were to include tours, family activities and an Author Talk have been cancelled.